 Whether you're planning to visit New Zealand for a year or even just a few weeks, it is possible to see this lovely country on a budget.
-In my past four months here, I've picked up quite a lot of information on various ways to alleviate costs while taking in the gorgeous Kiwi countryside.
+During the course of my Working Holiday, I've picked up quite a lot of information on various ways to alleviate costs while taking in this gorgeous Kiwi countryside.

 + CamperMate - This helpful app uses your phone's built-in GPS to find the nearest campsites (for vehicles or tents), laundry facilities, toilets, petrol stations, and even local attractions.

 + WikiCamps NZ - Even more campsites can be found on this wiki app.

 + Wildlife of New Zealand Apps Series - If you want to identify and learn about unique New Zealand wildlife while you're here but don't want to splurge on little guidebooks, try one of these apps on marine life, bugs, birds, and reptiles.

 + Non-budget based apps that also helpful: Stuff - Comprehensive NZ-based news app.
 We use this app to stay up-to-date with national and international news.
 GeoNet - real-time earthquake and tsunami alerts!
 Very helpful.